 Therefore, some of the birds that perished in the early days may well have been PBFDV positive and that capture stress further aggravated their already compromised immune systems, with fatal consequences.

-Some of these birds did settle down and breed; there were a handful of breeders including Jack Ruff, John Connon, Frank Hylton, Pat Hart and more recently Louis Bothma.
+Some of these birds did settle down and breed; there was a handful of breeders including Jack Ruff, John Connon, Frank Hylton, Pat Hart and more recently Louis Bothma.
 Most of the early progeny disappeared from aviculture and few of them survive today.
 With research findings indicating the rarity of the species, renewed avicultural interest has resulted in the few remaining captive pairs and odd birds being located and placed in breeding programmes.
-For this reason the Cape Parrot is now in high demand and fetching ever increasing prices.
+For this reason the Cape Parrot is now in high demand and fetching ever-increasing prices.

 Mr Reabow of Stutterheim bred from 3 pairs simultaneously in a communal aviary in 1988 after having housed them in single pairs with no success.
 Four chicks were sent to Mulhouse Zoo in France in 1998.

-The earliest records of captive breeding are of a pair that were sent from Stellenbosch to Basle Zoo in Switzerland in 1966.
+The earliest records of captive breeding are of a pair that were sent from Stellenbosch to Basel Zoo in Switzerland in 1966.
 They bred prolifically and progeny were sent to San Diego, West Berlin, Jersey and Tampa Zoos and to private collections in the UK and Switzerland.
 It sadly appears that most of these birds have disappeared although there could possibly be a few still surviving.

-Basal Zoo lost all but two of their birds and these were sent to Mulhouse Zoo in France which had success with the species.
+Basel Zoo lost all but two of their birds and these were sent to Mulhouse Zoo in France which had success with the species.
 The director, Dr Jean-Marc Lernould now has the difficult task of trying to build up the numbers once again with the last five remaining birds in Europe!
 Hopefully I will be able to send him some of my youngsters in the near future.

 The demand of the avicultural trade has resulted in added pressure on the few remaining wild populations and freshly wild-caught birds have been appearing in birding circles.
 It must be noted that not only are these birds illegally trapped but many of them are likely to be carriers of PBFDV.
 Moving them around will only pose a further threat to uninfected captive birds, since one infected Cape Parrot can pass the highly infectious PBFDV onto others.
-While it may be tempting for breeders to purchase some of these birds, it is exceptionally foolish move due to the high risk to their own collections, and an act against our natural heritage, and one of the most severely threatened species of parrot in the World.
+While it may be tempting for breeders to purchase some of these birds, it is exceptionally foolish move due to the high risk to their own collections, and an act against our natural heritage, and one of the most severely threatened species of parrot in the world.
 Anyone with any information, no matter how seemingly insignificant, regarding illegal or suspicious trafficking in the Cape Parrot, is asked to contact Prof. Mike Perrin of the Cape Parrot Working Group at the Research Centre for African Parrot Conservation, Natal University, Private Bag X01, Scottville, 3209, South Africa (E-mail).

-Handraising versus parent-raising Because the species is under such threat in terms of low numbers it is imperative that captive numbers are increased and that every effort is made to breed from established pairs.
+Hand-raising versus parent-raising.
+Because the species is under such threat in terms of low numbers it is imperative that captive numbers are increased and that every effort is made to breed from established pairs.
 Co-operation between individuals holding odd birds must be encouraged to get as many potentially productive pairs established for breeding as possible.

 In my experience with this species, I have found the hand-raised birds to become exceptionally tame unless the handling of the chicks and general interaction with the keeper is kept to the absolute minimum.
 I only handle them when I feed and weigh them.
 I don't talk to them or allow them excessive visual access to humans.
 In this way, the hand raised birds, while still being well habituated to humans, are not disadvantaged when it comes to breeding.